Preprint copies of publications available upon request.

-The conventional wisdom is that unified Republican state governments, with help from conservative political networks, are more likely to adopt restrictions on labor unions.
+Abstract: We test whether public preferences and organized labor constrains GOP-controlled state governments from pursuing restrictions on labor unions.
 We create new estimates of state-level public support for unions by income thirds.
-We find that Republican governments are less likely to adopt Right-to-Work and other restrictive labor polices when union support among middle and low income earners is high and union membership is high.
+We find that Republicans are less likely to adopt Right-to-Work and other restrictive labor polices when union support among middle and low income earners is high and union membership is high.
 These results speak to the ongoing study of unequal representation of the wealthy.

 Abstract: States spend billions on economic development incentives each year in order to encourage businesses to locate in their state.
 Using state-level data from 1999-2014, I find that increased incentive spending incentives leads to higher income inequality by reducing redistribution over the long run.
 Despite trying to generate greater prosperity, states may be inadvertently exacerbating inequality by incentivizing businesses.

 - Our paper was also linked in show notes and discussed on Vox’s The Weeds.